 Whew!!
 Finally done!!
 A long project but one that was totally worth it!
 Take a look at how it came out!

 My next project was the family scrabble tiles on the wall at the bottom of the stairs.
-Those were much easier to do!
-You can find the tutorial here.
+Those were much easier to do.

 Thanks for stopping by!
 If you refinish your banister, I’d love to see it!